Skip to main content

 Hanging Man

-Potential market reversal after an uptrend.
-Features a small real body near the top of the candle and a long lower shadow.
+Potential bearish reversal after an uptrend.
+A small body near the top of the range and a long lower shadow.
 The long wick implies intraday selling pressure despite a small net change.

 Compact Name: Hanging Man, Hanging Man -1D